Jocke-G/ESP8266-PoC-MCP41X1/README.md

 A proof of Concept for connecting a MCP41X1 digital potentiometer to a ESP32 and ESP8266.

+## Lessons Learned

+Data sheet specifies 2.7V to 5.5V, but resistence seems to be more accurate on 5v than 3.3v.

+Measure your pots wiper resistance and max resistance.
+They varies by temerature, and probably between chips.
+And remember, the curve is not straight.
+You can use this sketch to test it out.

 ## How to connect

 |  MCP41X1 Pin  |  ESP8266 Pin  |  ESP32 Pin  |  Serial Peripheral Interface  |  Comment                        |